CSpanias/cspanias.github.io/_posts/2024-01-09-HTB - Codify.md

 /usr/bin/echo 'Done!'
 ```

-Although we can run `/opt/scripts/mysql-backup.sh` as root, when we do it asks us for the `root`'s password which we don't have.
+Although we can run `/opt/scripts/mysql-backup.sh` as root, when we do, it asks us for the `root`'s password which we don't have.
 We can check which services are listening internally and try to enumerate those:

 ```bash
 joshua@codify:~$ netstat -ltn